nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ## What is the cut-over?

-‘Cut-over’ is the period between final data production from the existing system and the golive in the new system.
+‘Cut-over’ is the period between final data production from the existing system and the Go Live in the new system.

 ### During the cut-over